-Colombia’s property market has seen spectacular house price rises in the past seven years, despite the global financial and economic meltdown.
+Colombia’s property market has seen spectacular house price rises over the past nine years:

 Analysis of Colombia Residential Property Market »

 Capital Gains: The capital gains tax is levied at a flat rate of 10%.

 Inheritance: Inheritance is taxed at 33% for non-residents.